-IT IS HEREBY ORDERED that the Agreement between Idaho Power and Clark Solar 4, utilizing pricing in Replacement Appendix E, is approved, without change or condition.
+IT IS HEREBY ORDERED that the Agreement between Idaho Power and Mountain Home Solar, utilizing pricing in the Second Replacement Appendix E, is approved, without change or condition.

 THIS IS A FINAL ORDER.
 Any person interested in this Order may petition for reconsideration within twenty-one (21) days of the service date of this Order.
 Within seven (7) days after any person has petitioned for reconsideration, any other person may cross-petition for reconsideration.
 See Idaho Code § 61-626.